the1994/career/_posts/2014-09-04-internship-report.md

 The complexity of STOIC is far more than I could imagine.
 It was difficult for me to understand the whole system, which has many abstract concepts and complicated relationships.
 It was getting better when I finished the first version of Mobile Application.

+#### 2.1.5.3 Lack of Experience

+During this internship, I realised my lack of experience in system architecture design.
+For example, firstly I thought we only need to display data in a form, so the code is not flexiable and not easy to enable updating or deleting.

 ### 2.1.6 Brief Summary

+From this development of Mobile UI, I learnt and got used to asynchronous programming, I got familiar with AngularJS and Node.js.
+In the same time I also realised the dvantages and disadvantages for Web App, by comparing with native applications.
+Web App has a bright future, however it still needs some time to improve and enhance its proformence.

 ## 2.2 Web User Interface Development